-An applicant that has earned a bachelor's degree or equivalent outside the United States, must submit all required MUIH documents and an official evaluation (in a sealed envelope) from a foreign credential evaluation service confirming that the foreign degree earned is equivalent to a U.S. baccalaureate.
+An applicant who has earned a bachelor's degree or equivalent outside the United States must submit all required MUIH documents and an official evaluation (in a sealed envelope) from a foreign credential evaluation service confirming that the foreign degree earned is equivalent to a U.S. baccalaureate.
 Students must order this evaluation independently.
-Below, please find the web address for National Association of Credential Evaluation Services.
-Any current member of NACES listed on its website can be used for the official evaluation of foreign degrees.
+Any current endorsed member evaluator of the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators (AICE) can be used for the official evaluation of foreign degrees.